updated

 “That’s a damn good number,” Mr Irvine said.

 The figures also reveal that household and small business mortgage pain is starting to moderate.
-14,500 customers were offered hardship in the September quarter compared to 8,100 at the same time last year.
-That number had grown each quarter up until this one, where those receiving assistance stayed flat.
+A total of 14,500 customers were offered hardship in the September quarter compared to 8100 at the same time last year.
+That number had grown each quarter up until this one, where those receiving help stayed flat.

-The results highlighted the two-speed nature of Australia’s economy, with resource-rich Western Australia, Queensland and the Northern Territory performing better than the southeastern states.
+The results highlighted the two-speed nature of Australia’s economy, with resource-rich WA, Queensland and the Northern Territory performing better than the south-eastern states.
 Victoria in particular was struggling, Mr Irvine said.

 “Sectors that are more skewed to domestic retail and discretionary spending are starting to feel it as consumers have had to tighten their belts and budget hard to stay afloat,” he said.

-Mr Irvine said he did “worry about a global trade war” under a newly elected Donald Trump and hoped that rhetoric would not match the reality.
-He was pleased to see that many exporters had diversified their market mix following the banning of exports to China during COVID, and said many were “better placed today ... than four or five years ago” in the event China’s economy was curtailed by US tariffs.
+He said he was pleased to see many exporters had diversified their market mix following the banning of exports to China during COVID and said many were “better placed today ... than four or five years ago” in the event China’s economy was curtailed by US tariffs.

-The full year results were primarily affected by NAB opting out of a mortgage price war in the first half of the financial year, as rival lenders competed for market share.
+The full-year results were primarily affected by NAB opting out of a mortgage price war in the first half of the financial year, as rival lenders competed for market share.
+That decision not to compete, or accept poorer margins is a core factor in the bank delivering a 20 per cent fall in cash earnings in the personal bank to $1.17b.

 The bank has been seeing that pressure come off — read the mortgage wars have come to a stalemate — and the loan business was growing again.